elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint

 - {:.pr.i} That's fine, gentlemen.
-Can you now repeat to my troops all that you have proposed to us?
+Can you now repeat everything you just proposed to us to my troops?

 *(Assembly.
 The sound of djembe.)*